The Hardest Habit Of All – Are You Able To Do it?

 Here’s a habit I am going to try really, really hard to do this year.
 Already I know I am failing at it.
 It’s not easy.
 For me anyway.
 But it is a key to a successful year at work – with just about everything really.
 Are you able to do it?
 Here it is.

-Yesterday, I spent the day with CEO Mike and CFO Lukas, at one of our vitally important Fresh Air sessions- where we go offsite, suck in some air, and talk for hours across a range of critical business priorities.
+Yesterday, I spent the day with colleagues, at one of our vitally important Fresh Air sessions- where we go offsite, suck in some air, and talk for hours across a range of critical business priorities.